 - Developing and promoting relationships with community partners;

 - Maintaining up-to-date knowledge and skills in family law and trial practice;

 - Maintaining up-to-date awareness of other areas that impact GBLS family law clients in order to provide appropriate referrals or advice; and

 - The ability to travel to courthouses throughout the GBLS service area and to occasional statewide CLAVC events (GBLS has a travel expense reimbursement plan).

-- The candidate must be admitted to the Massachusetts bar or be able to sit for the Massachusetts bar exam in 2023;
+- The candidate must be admitted to the Massachusetts bar;

 - The candidate must have excellent oral and written communication skills;

 - The candidate must have the ability to handle and prioritize multiple tasks and to work collaboratively with other attorneys, as well as non-attorney staff and partners;

 - Prior family law and/or litigation experience is preferred, but not required;

 - Prior trial and appellate litigation experience is preferred, but not required;